mdpi-filter/mdpi-filter-microsoft-edge/README.md

 ## 📥 Installation

 1.  **Download the Extension:**
-    *   Go to the [**Releases**](https://github.com/mdpi-filter/mdpi-filter-chrome/releases) page of this repository.
+    *   Go to the [**Releases**](https://github.com/mdpi-filter/mdpi-filter-microsoft-edge/releases) page of this repository.
-    *   Download the `mdpi-filter-extension.zip` file from the latest release.
+    *   Download the `mdpi-filter.zip` file from the latest release.
     *   Unzip the downloaded file.
 This will create a folder containing the extension files.

-2.  **Install in Chrome:**
+2.  **Install in Microsoft Edge:**
-    *   Open Chrome and navigate to `chrome://extensions`.
+    *   Open Microsoft Edge and navigate to `edge://extensions`.
-    *   Enable **Developer mode** (usually a toggle in the top right corner).
+    *   Enable **Developer mode** (usually a toggle in the bottom-left corner).
     *   Click the **Load unpacked** button.
     *   Select the unzipped folder (e.g., `mdpi-filter-extension`) that you extracted.

 3.  **Pin the Icon:**
     *   The MDPI Filter extension should now be installed.
 Pin its icon to your toolbar for easy access.

-**For Developers:** If you've cloned the repository and want to load the source code directly for development, you can use the "Load unpacked" button to select the `mdpi-filter-chrome/` root folder.
+**For Developers:** If you've cloned the repository and want to load the source code directly for development, you can use the "Load unpacked" button to select the `mdpi-filter-microsoft-edge/` root folder.
 Note that for full NCBI API functionality, you would need to manually add your API credentials to `content/ncbi_api_handler.js` if you are not using a pre-built release version.

 ---